mlflow/mlp-regression-template/README.md

 such as the `XGBRegressor` API from XGBoost.

 This repository is a template for developing production-ready regression models with the MLflow Regression Pipeline.
-It provides a pipeline structure for creating models, and pointers to configurations and code files that should be filled in to produce a working pipeline.
+It provides a pipeline structure for creating models as well as pointers to configurations and code files that should be filled in to produce a working pipeline.

 Code developed with this template should be run with [MLflow Pipelines](https://mlflow.org/docs/latest/pipelines.html).